The Exorbitant Cost of a Disengaged Leader?

-The cost of a disengaged leader is staggering.
-Over the course of the last 5-10 years much emphasis has been focused on the impact that disengaged employees have on the bottom line.
-And while technically a leader is an employee the cost of disengaged leader can be ten times the cost of a single employee.
+Over the course of the last 20 years so much emphasis has been placed on the impact that disengaged employees have on the bottom line.
+And while technically, a leader is an employee, the cost of disengaged leader can be ten times the cost of a single employee.

 3 Choices When Dealing With A Disengaged Leader:

 - Train Them: One reason a leader may be disengaged is because they lack the skills to be effective.
-When a leader doesn’t possess the skills to lead effectively they either get frustrated and disengage or they work harder at doing what got them success as an individual contributor.
-The result: they become a glorified employee and NOT the leader that you need them to be.
-Get them ongoing leadership training that builds their skills and holds them accountable for their development.
+Get them a coach, get them leadership training that builds their skills and holds them accountable for their development.
 Most leadership training is high on theory, low on skill building, and is almost always a single event and not an ongoing process.
 Click here for more information about a revolutionary brand of leadership development.

 Sometimes the hardest thing for a leader to do is to take action on a problem that is uncomfortable, unpopular, or messy.
 One of the biggest differences between an mediocre leader and a great leader is their ability to do the uncomfortable, unpopular and messy parts of their job which ironically always seems to deal with the people side of the business.